CaseyPYZ/Ubicomp_S22/A1/README.md

 As stated before, this project is a wearable belt charm designed to tell people to stand up and move around once in a while, because sitting is killing you.
 The final product came out as a "wearable" alarm that reads in body movements and environment light ambient, and uses light + sound as the feedback media.

+#### **Design Update**

+I made a few updates to the original design of the device.
+A major update would be changing the vibrating motor to LED lights.
+This is mainly because I want the device to have a "silent alarm" that would be more compatible with a newly added "dark mode" design.
+Judging from real life experiences, when you're working alone at night in a quite environment, a sudden alarm sound can be quite scary.
+We don't want the users to have any near-heart attack experiences, so a silent alarm had to be in place.

+The light sensor would read in ambient light to determin if the user is in a dark or bright environment.
+When it's bright, the feedback media is the usual light + sound combination.
+When it's dark, dark mode is automatically activated, and we use light as the only feedback medium.

+If the user has a certain perferred mode, they could also turn off the auto mode-switching function through the upper-left touch button, and manually switch modes through the upper-right touch button.

+Alarms in different modes are demonstrated in the videos above.

 #### **Hardware**

 Hardware-wise, I used the Arduino Oplà board as the minicontroller.
 The built-in IMU, light sensor and touch sensors in its IoT carrier saved a lot of wiring hazzle in the hardware process.